 Top-tier white paper writers often include a white paper plan as part of their process.
 This is a separate deliverable that culminates in a report that details all of the above points and more.

-For a minimal investment ($800 if you work with me), you get clarity on your topic, your goals, and your process, and confidence it will get done and done on time.
+For a minimal investment, you get clarity on your topic, your goals, and your process.
+You’ll have the confidence your white paper will get done well and on time.
 All you have to do is herd a few cats onto a Zoom/Teams/Google Meet call.

 Step 2: The Outline